 Internal Audit has been positive in sharing general fraud awareness updates with employees, in addition to providing more targeted fraud information to relevant officers.
-Internal Audit is developing a fraud web-page for the intranet to complement information already provided on the Council's website.

-The Council is also considering training opportunities in terms of fraud awareness and money laundering, which could be developed as an e-Learning package for employees on Broxtowe Learning Zone.
+A counter fraud web-page is being developed for the intranet to complement information already provided on the website.
+Further training opportunities are also being considered in terms of fraud awareness and money laundering, which could be developed as an e-Learning package for employees on Broxtowe Learning Zone.